Ivery and Mary Newton.

 While in Greenmantle, the Olenchuks continued to farm.
-The children, in order to receive an education, had to board in town while they were going to school.
-Later, Mr. Cronk started driving the school bus and therefore, the children could remain at home.
+The children, to receive an education, had to board in town while they were going to school.
+Later, Mr Cronk started driving the school bus and therefore, the children could remain at home.

 Florence Olsen married Tom Nicholson in 1937.
 The children: Jim, Priscilla (Mrs. Clarence Pister), Ben, LaVern (Mrs. Davis), Grace and Nadine.
 Jim was killed in a plane crash at La Ronge.
 Priscilla and Ben still live in this area.

 Ole and Jessie Olson.

 Ole B. Olson was born in Norway and came to Canada at an early age.
 He married Jessie Carpenter while they were living in the United States.
 They moved to Big River in 1937 where Mr Olson had employment at the power plant. he later worked as a carpenter at Waite Fisheries Limited.
 The Olsons had ten children: Ella, Clara, Henry, Viola, Leo, Orland, LaDonna, Leslie and Hardy.